software-mansion/protostar/website/docs/cairo-1/02-understanding-cairo-packages.md

 mod mod1;
 ```

-If you followed the steps correctly, your new project structure should look like this
+If you followed the steps correctly, your new project structure should look like this:

 ```
 my_project/